 Yarra Valley wineries are some of the most popular in Victoria, why?
 Because it’s only an hour east of Melbourne City and people are lazy, that and the wine in the Yarra Valley is bizarrely delicious.

 To encapsulate exactly what the region has to offer, we’ve dug up the inside scoop on the best wineries in the Yarra Valley and compiled it into a list of seven vineyards that are highly rated.
-We’ll delve into some local knowledge on the area so you can head to the wine region with a couple bragging facts for your mates.
+We’ll delve into some local knowledge on the area so you can head to the wine region with a couple of bragging facts for your mates.
 There are also some world-class Yarra Valley wine tours that you can get involved with.
 They are informative, affordable and also someone else has to drive which is a bonus.
-Alongside visiting the best wineries in the Yarra Valley, there are plenty of other means to spend your time and money; breathtaking scenery, romantic escapes, luxury accommodation, theme parks, art galleries, live music and the list goes on.
+Alongside visiting the best Yarra Valley wineries, there are plenty of other means to spend your time and money; breathtaking scenery, romantic escapes, luxury accommodation, theme parks, art galleries, live music and the list goes on.

 The Yarra Valley Wine Region

 The Yarra Valley wine region incorporates culture, history and community into its viticulture.
 The winemaking craft in the Yarra Valley isn’t simply about producing a good wine; it’s about creating a network of wine lovers and passing on the generational passion that has been engraved on Australian history.